 In the mediopassive voice (middle voice), the agent is completely deleted and is to be understood only in general terms (if indeed at all).
 The patient becomes the subject of the verb.
 In other terms, the verb in the mediopassive voice has stative meaning, and the agent (or actor) is not expressed.

-TZUTZ-yi

-tzutzuuy tzutz-uuy-Ø ("got finished")

-chu-ku-yi
+TZUTZ-yi ju-bu-yi chu-ku-yi

-chukuuy

-chuk-uuy-Ø

-("got caught/seized")
+tzutzuy jubuy chukuy

+tzutz-uy-Ø jub-uy-Ø chuk-uy-Ø

+"got finished" "got deposed" "got caught/seized"

-Example: chukuuy Aj Ukul
+Example: chukuy Aj Ukul

 "Aj Ukul got caught/seized"